 A fundamental part of skill building is practice.
 This 90-minute workshop offers participants the opportunity to practice the dialogue building skills and de-escalation techniques introduced in our Navigating Difficult Conversations workshop.
 Participants will be given different workplace scenarios to apply skills in real time.
 Note: This workshop is designed to be attended after our Navigating Difficult Conversations workshop.

-From Debate to Dialogue: Conversation Strategies to Build Connection Across Difference is a training series presented by Community Building and Conflict Resolution and the Drake Institute for Teaching and Learning.
-This 2-day workshop is offered each semester.
-We will announce the next opportunity soon.
+From Debate to Dialogue: Conversation Strategies to Build Connection Across Difference is a training series co-presented with The Drake Institute for Teaching and Learning.
+It is also a qualifying event for the "Foundations of Effective Learning Environments" offered through the Drake Institute.

 Additional topics for customization include: